astrovm/hosty/README.md

 ## Custom sources

-If you want to feed hosty with additional sources from the internet you just have to create a text file in:
+If you want to add additional custom sources from the internet,  create a text file in:

 `/etc/hosty/blacklist.sources` for files with domains to block